Have questions? We're here.

 After breakfast, walk for about 20 minutes to the Charles Darwin Station to observe Galapagos giant turtles breeding efforts.
 The Darwin Station is part of the Charles Darwin Foundation for the Galapagos Islands, an international non-profit organization dedicated to scientific research in the Galapagos Islands since 1959.

-After lunch, visit Hacienda Primicias and see giant tortoises in their natural habitat.
-The tortoises are easy to spot, lumbering around eating grass and leaves and wallowing.
-Some highland birds, like cattle egrets, mockingbirds, finches or flycatchers can be seen here.
-After the hike return to the yacht for dinner and briefing for next day.
+After lunch, visit Hacienda Primicias to see the giant tortoises in their natural habitat.
+The tortoises are easy to spot, lumbering around eating grass and leaves, and wallowing.
+Some highland birds, like cattle egrets, mockingbirds, finches, or flycatchers can be seen here.
+After the hike return to the yacht.
+Dinner and briefing for the next day.

-After lunch, sail to Cerro Dragon on Santa Cruz Island.
-Take a walk to a hypersalinic (saltier than the ocean) lagoon behind the beach, often frequented by flamingos, common stilts, pintail ducks and other species of birds.
-Then take a short walk to the hill, which offers a great view of the bay and a nesting site of land iguanas.
-Many of the iguanas that nest here have been repatriated by the Charles Darwin Research Station.
+Cerro Dragon: After lunch, dry landing at a dock, the walk takes you to a hypersalinic (saltier than the ocean) lagoon behind the beach, often frequented by flamingos, common stilts, pintail ducks, and other species of birds.
+There is a short walk to the hill, which rewards a great view of the bay and a nesting site of land iguanas.
+Many of the Iguanas that nest here have been repatriated by the Charles Darwin Research Station.
+Dinner and briefing for the next day.

 • 1 Breakfast